CristianGariboldi/traffic_monitoring_system/README.md

 python3 ./scripts/main.py --filter-config ./config/filters.yaml --filter-name trucks
 ```

+In "data" folder I have attached different videos, feel free to pass their path into the scripts to test the software for different scenarios.

 ### Fine-tuned model (optional)
 best_yolo.onnx is the fine tuned version (only 3 classes)